pwsmith/frankfurtmultivaluation/team.md

 ![Zheng](/assets/images/zheng.jpg)
 {: .logosize }

-Zheng Shen is the post-doc for the project, and incorporated into the Syntax Chair of Katharina Hartmann in the Institut für Linguistik, Goethe-Universität, Frankfurt.
+Zheng Shen was the post-doc for the project.
+He is currently an Assistant Professor at the Department of English Language and Literature, National University of Singapore.

 ## Associate Members